jo-quantamap/Quantamap/2_Openings.md

 * an Intern to investigate a novel imaging method and to assess its commercial viability.

-Additionally, we are happy to host interns on a number of technical and non-technical topics.
+Additionally, we are happy to host interns and BSc/MSc stundents on a number of technical and non-technical topics.
 Just get in touch.

 # Working at QuantaMAP